B-UMMI/Schema_Refinery/README.md

 # SchemaRefinery - A Tool for Refining Genomic Schemas

-For more detailed description refer to [SchemaRefeniry documentation][https://schema-refinery.readthedocs.io/en/latest/index.html]
+For more detailed description refer to [SchemaRefinery documentation](https://schema-refinery.readthedocs.io/en/latest/index.html)

 ## Description